Panasonic ZS200 vs Sony ZV-1

 - Less heavy: Has a lower weight (by 46g or 14 percent) and is thus easier to take along.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More modern: Reflects 2 years and 3 months of technical progress since the ZS200 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the ZV-1 is the clear winner of the contest (10 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the ZV-1 emerges as the winner of the match-up (9 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.